OpenVoiceOS/community-docs/docs/qs_intro.md

 [https://github.com/OpenVoiceOS/ovos-docker](https://github.com/OpenVoiceOS/ovos-docker)

 The README at the link above explains how to set up OVOS on Docker for multiple different architectures and operating systems.
 New images are built nightly.

-**NOTE** The Docker images are all running alpha versions of 0.0.7 until OVOS 0.0.8 is released.
-At that point, users will have the option to choose between alpha or stable versions.

 To install Docker, [please see the official documentation](https://docs.docker.com/engine/install/).